keiserjb/openai/modules/openai_api/README.md

 ### MANUAL INSTALLATION

 1. Download the Drupal module with composer on the module page on [https://www.drupal.org/project/openai_api](https://www.drupal.org/project/openai_api).
-2. Install with drush or in the Back office `admin/modules`.
+2. Install with drush or in the Drupal admin.

 ## CONFIGURATION